9veedz/4leggedspiderbot/README.md

 - PCA9685 16-channel PWM/servo driver (I2C)
 - 12x servos (3 per leg: coxa, femur, tibia)
 - 4-leg chassis, with legs 1 and 2 mirrored relative to legs 0 and 3
+- 3D-printed body: [Thingiverse Thing #2204279](https://www.thingiverse.com/thing:2204279), based on the design from [Instructables: DIY Spider Robot / Quad Robot / Quadruped](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/)

+> **Important — before assembling the legs onto the 3D-printed body:** power each servo individually and set it to **90 degrees** *before* mounting the horn and locking the leg segments onto the printed body.
+The codebase has calls toward a `spiderCalibrate()` / `calibrateServos()` path, but it is not a complete, working calibration setup as-is — don't rely on it out of the box.
+Manually centering each servo to 90° before assembly (e.g. with a basic standalone test sketch) is the safer approach until calibration is properly wired up.
+The IK math and default offsets (`offC`/`offF`/`offT` = 90) assume each joint's mechanical zero/center point lines up with 90° on the servo.
+If a horn is attached and the leg geometry locked in at the wrong angle, the leg will be physically offset from where the code thinks it is, and you'll fight it with calibration offsets indefinitely instead of starting from a clean baseline.

 | Leg | Coxa Pin | Femur Pin | Tibia Pin | Position          | Mirrored |
 |-----|----------|-----------|-----------|--------------------|----------|